Incident Management

 Ownership

-By default, the EOC is the owner of the incident.
-The incident owner can delegate ownership to another engineer or escalate ownership to the IM at any time.
+The Incident Lead role must be deliberately set for every incident.
+If you need help determining the owner of an incident, the EOC can help.
+The Incident Lead can delegate ownership to another engineer or escalate ownership to the IM at any time.
 There is only ever one owner of an incident and only the owner of the incident can declare an incident resolved.
-At anytime the incident owner can engage the next role in the hierarchy for support.
-The incident issue should be assigned to the current owner.
+At anytime the Incident Lead can engage the next role in the hierarchy for support.
+The Incident Lead role should always be assigned to the current owner.

 Clear delineation of responsibilities is important during an incident.
 Quick resolution requires focus and a clear hierarchy for delegation of tasks.
 Preventing overlaps and ensuring a proper order of operations is vital to mitigation.